Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 Nealy Andrews explained that there are around 500 artists living in Yancey and Mitchell counties, with around 250 participating as members of Toe River Arts.

-This is one of the highest per capita number of artists in North Carolina.
+This is one of the highest per capita numbers of artists in North Carolina.
 That says a lot when compared to larger cities.

 Each Toe River Arts member artist posts signs outside their studios to indicate membership.
 When driving around the seemingly secluded and windy roads of this area (including the Mount Mitchell Scenic Byway), it’s fun to spot those signs along the highway.